 If you’re changing jobs and want to keep your contacts and Moments in Clay, you can now archive a connected email or calendar account.
 Archiving keeps all your data from that account but stops syncing moving forward while deleting an account will remove all contacts or Moments created via that account.

-Go to Personal Info and hit Remove next to an integration.
+Go to Settings > Integrations and hit the "X" next to an integration.

 Keep Copyif you’d like to archive all information connected with that account in Clay

 Deleteif you want all data connected to that account to be removed from your Clay account